How Traces creates sealed, verifiable process proof

 Traces provide the strongest proof model in Invoance.
 When a regulator asks "prove this process happened exactly as described", this is what you hand them.

 CC6.1, CC7.2, CC8.1Process integrity, change management, and technology infrastructure.
-Traces prove that authorized processes executed in documented sequence with no tampering.
+Traces prove that authorized processes, including events, documents, and AI outputs, executed in documented sequence with no tampering.

 §164.312(b), §164.312(c)Audit controls and integrity controls.
-Sealed traces create immutable audit logs of all events in a healthcare process with cryptographic proof of completeness.
+Sealed traces create immutable audit logs of all items (events, documents, AI attestations) in a healthcare process with cryptographic proof of completeness.

 A.12.4, A.14.2Logging and change management.
 Traces document process changes with timestamps and cryptographic proof, satisfying information security logging requirements.